satokora/WinkPageGlass/README.md

 ## Credits

-This application is developed by the following great resources.
+This application is developed by help of the following great resources.
 I appreciate all of their great work.

 * Bluetooth connection: [android-BluetoothChat](https://github.com/googlesamples/android-BluetoothChat) By [googleSamples](https://github.com/googlesamples)